KryptonK/IP-Locator/README.md

 # IP-Locator
-A fast &amp; easy to use IP Locator.
+- Stores specified ip data in a json file.
+- Easy to use: enter a IP and done.